 It was in the early throes of a Saturday morning in late June.
 We were terribly dehydrated, hungry, and on the Bowery.
 I pulled out Google Maps, scanning for the closest restaurant still open at this hour that I had saved and starred.
-And there it was, the answer to my growling stomach: Great NY Noodletown.
+And there it was: Great NY Noodletown.
 Closing time: 4 a.m., and a 17-minute walk from where the night had landed us.
 It was 3:46 a.m.
 I ran.

 I darted past closed-up shops and still-buzzing bars, racing with yellow cabs quietly making their Lower East Side rounds.
-It became more of a risible jog towards the end, but I had made it to my brightly lit destination, visibly out of breath: A corner shop with hooked birds and roast meats dripping cloying strings of fat in the window, and nearly eclipsed by a glaring yellow sign with red Chinese characters and hunter green letters spelling out its anglicized name.
+It became more of a risible jog towards the end, but I had made it to my brightly lit destination: A corner shop with hooked birds and roast meats dripping cloying strings of fat in the window, and nearly eclipsed by a glaring yellow sign with red Chinese characters and hunter green letters spelling out its anglicized name.
 I pushed through the door.

 “Are you still open?”